 Marine Energy – Wave and Offshore Wind Power

-Oregon has been identified as an ideal location for wave energy conversion based primarily on its wave resource and coastline transmission capacity.
-This combination of factors, along with Oregon State University’s research facilities and the state’s long-term commitment to renewable energy, positions Oregon to be a leader in wave energy development.
+Oregon has been identified as an ideal location for wave energy conversion based primarily on its tremendous wave resource and coastline transmission capacity.
+This combination of factors, along with Oregon State University’s research facilities and the state’s long-term commitment to renewable energy, positions Oregon to lead the nation in wave energy development.

-Marine energy could bring economic development in coastal communities, increased manufacturing opportunities, and expansion of Oregon’s renewable energy industry.
+Leading this development offers Oregon many benefits, including economic development in coastal communities, increased manufacturing opportunity, and further recognition for Oregon’s renewable energy industry.

 State Policy on Marine Energy